Frequently asked questions about African swine fever (ASF)

 What can consumers do to ensure that the virus does not spread further?

 It happened repeatedly that the ASF virus was introduced into previously ASF-free pig and wild boar herds through foods that were produced in regions in which the ASF virus is widespread.
-To prevent the spread of the pathogen to other herds, strict compliance with regulations on the importing of foods from risk areas in which the virus has spread and from third countries is therefore important.
-Uneaten foods containing animal ingredients should be disposed of in such a way that they cannot be reached by other animals.
+To prevent introduction from third countries, strict compliance with regulations on the import of foods is important.
+In general, uneaten foods containing animal ingredients should be disposed of in such a way that they cannot be reached by other animals.

 More information on the subject: